book

 DISCUSSIONS

-The library has three book discussion series: Real Reads, Pages & Pints, and the Next Chapter Book Club.
+The library has four book discussion series: Real Reads, Pages & Pints, Stellar Reads, and the Next Chapter Book Club.
 Patrons will enjoy lively discussion and connecting to community members at each session.

-Books are available at the Ask Us Desk one month before the discussion, or any time through our catalog or eLibrary.
+Books are available at the Adult and Teen Services Desk one month before the discussion, or any time through our catalog or eLibrary.
 Didn't finish the book?
 No problem, everyone is welcome to join in!

 Download titles now with the eLibrary!